davidkench/OfficeDocs-SkypeForBusiness/Teams/teams-outlook-share-teams.md

 ms.date: 03/10/2021
 ms.localizationpriority: medium
 search.appverid: MET150
-description: Learn about the Share to Teams feature, which allows users to share emails and email attachments from Outlook to any chat or channel in Teams.
+description: Learn about the Share to Teams feature, which allows Exchange Online users to share emails and email attachments from Outlook to any chat or channel in Teams.
 ms.collection:
   - M365-collaboration
 ms.custom: chat-teams-channels-revamp